metxchris/TT2-Sim/docs/readme.md

 - [ ] Allow for arbitrarily high stage simulations (priority).

 # Update History
+###### 30 April 2017
+* Updated the file structure for better organization.
+* Included extras folder with additional stand-alone codes.
+* Info Docs are now current with TT2 v1.4.
 ###### 27 April 2017
 * Fixed crash with relic efficiency when stage-cap was limited.
 * Created AdvancedOptions.CSV with many options to disable engine components (applies to all input profiles).